lukaskratzel/ba/content/proposal/objective.typ

 == Design and Implement a Unified Scaling API

-This objective creates a comprehensive API as the primary interface for controlling Theia Cloud's scaling behavior.
-The API enables dynamic IDE provisioning through endpoints for session pool adjustment, capacity reservation, and session lifecycle management.
+A comprehensive API will serve as the primary interface for controlling Theia Cloud's scaling behavior.
+Through endpoints for session pool adjustment, capacity reservation, and session lifecycle management, this API enables dynamic IDE provisioning tailored to educational workloads.

 It supports programming language-specific configurations and real-time capacity queries, forming the foundation for all subsequent objectives.
 The implementation